 Your body wants your blood sugar to be at an optimal level.
-It should be high enough, so you’re not light-headed, fatigued, and irritable (aka hangry).
-It should be low enough that your body isn’t scrambling to remove excess from the blood.
+It should be high enough, so you’re not light-headed, fatigued, and irritable (aka hangry) and it should be low enough that your body isn’t scrambling to remove excess from the blood.

-When blood sugar is too low, this is referred to as hypoglycemia.
+Low blood sugar is referred to as hypoglycemia.

-When blood sugar is too high, it is referred to as hyperglycemia.
+High blood sugar is referred to as hyperglycemia.
 Prolonged periods of elevated blood sugar levels (chronic hyperglycemia) can lead to “insulin resistance.”

 So let’s look at how you can optimize your food and lifestyle to keep your blood sugar stable.